Oral Sex: What's the Real Risk for HIV?

 April 28, 2017

 Table of Contents

 The chances of HIV being passed from one person to another depend on the type of contact.
-HIV is most easily spread, or transmitted, through unprotected anal sex, unprotected vaginal sex, and sharing injection drug equipment.
-Unprotected sex means sex in which no condoms or other barriers are used.
+HIV is most easily spread or transmitted through unprotected anal sex, unprotected vaginal sex, and sharing injection drug equipment.
+Unprotected sex means sex in which no condoms, other barriers, or treatment-as-prevention methods (different ways of using HIV drugs to lower risk of HIV transmission) are used.

-Even though oral sex is a lower-risk activity for HIV, several reports show that people have become infected with HIV through oral sexual activity.
+Oral sex is a low-risk activity for HIV.
+Factors that increase the risk of HIV transmission through oral sex include having bleeding gums, mouth ulcers, gum disease, genital sores, and other sexually transmitted infections.
+Several reports suggest that people have acquired HIV through oral sexual activity in rare instances.
 A number of studies have tried to figure out the exact level of risk of oral sex, but it can be difficult to get accurate information.
-When HIV is spread, it is difficult to tell if it was the oral sex or another, more risky sexual activity that was responsible for spreading HIV.
-Other factors also increase the risk of oral sex, including having bleeding gums, mouth ulcers, gum disease, genital sores, and other STDs.
+When HIV is spread, it is difficult to tell if it was the oral sex or another, more risky sexual activity that was responsible for transmitting HIV.

-The take home message is that oral sex carries a small but real risk.
+The take home message is that oral sex may, under certain circumstances, carry a small but real risk of HIV transmission.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 (Please note: Your name and comment will be public, and may even show up in